cloudinary-training/cld-intro-ios-sdk/README.md

 Don't check it into GitHub and don't include it in blog posts.
 - For this course, you only need your cloud name, so there won't be any risk of security.

-## Assets
-All local assets used in training, are located in the `XYZ` directory

 ---
 ## Resources